Get regular checkups

 Avoid eye surgery

-Eye surgery like a corneal transplant should only be considered when no other treatment options work.
+Eye surgery like corneal transplantation should only be considered when no other treatment options work.